evanphx/kpeg/README.md

       require "literals.kpeg.rb"
     }

-Then create a variable to hold to foreign interface and pass it that class name of your parser, in this case my parser class name is Literal
+Then create a variable to hold to foreign interface and pass it the class name of your parser.
+In this case my parser class name is Literal

     %foreign_grammer = Literal